ZackBrincken/job-matching/README.md

 # AI-Powered 💪 St. Louis Computer Science Job Matching System

-This project allows the user to quickly compare their resume to thousands of computer science job postings in the St. Louis, MO area and determine which ones are best for them.
+This project allows the user to quickly compare their resume to hundreds of computer science job postings in the St. Louis, MO area and determine which ones are best for them.

 ### How it works